- Directions & Hours - Chino, CADirections & Hours - Chino, CA

 - Sign a liability waiver before starting volunteering.

 - Be at least 18 years old or volunteer under the supervision of a parent or guardian.

 - Attend training for your specific assignment.

-- Volunteers must pass a probationary period of not less than 50 hours.
+- Pass a probationary period of not less than 50 hours.

 How to Apply

 Complete a Volunteer Application either on-line or in person.

 Your application will be reviewed and you will receive an acknowledgement by email.